elattimer/Data503-Final-Project/documentation/dtr_sub/dtr_2_df_sparta_day.md

 ## Further details
 ### Parsing
-Assessment day data was contained in .txt files, which required parsing the data and assigning it to variables before loading everything into the DataFrame.
-The formatting of each .txt was consistent, meaning the same logic could be applied across all files.
+Assessment day data is contained in .txt files, which requires parsing the data and assigning it to variables before loading everything into the DataFrame.
+The formatting of each .txt was consistent, meaning the same logic can be applied across all files.